 To casual observers, the process looks exactly like Sarah’s sudden acquired “ceiling fan know-how.”
 And they, like Joal, are usually left scratching their head and wondering where this “new us” came from.
 But, in fact, this new “life know-how” is just the divine sense of goodness, which we borrowed from the nature of Jesus.

-The pop-preachers and the casual religious culture which they cater to will no doubt continue to hold to the idea of “unmerited favor” as their working definition of grace.
+The pop-preachers and the casual religious culture to which they cater will no doubt continue to hold to the idea of “unmerited favor” as their working definition of grace.
 And it’s all but certain that many will continue to use that definition as an excuse to under invest, or even opt out altogether, on a truly vital relationship with God.
-But, that is just what pop-preachers and the pop-religion people do.
+But, that is just what pop-preachers and pop-religion people do.

 However, serious believers are destined for the real impact of the Living Christ.
 They are destined to know that graceful transfer which entirely enables an easy and natural heart government in our lives and thus brings us into a perfect harmony with the heart of God.